 Delegates must be 16 or older to attend this course.

 Candidates need a basic command of English (defined as Level 2).
 While we are often able to provide support to people who do not have English as a first language, our ability to do so is limited by the time available and the number of people who require assistance.
 We may be able to make special arrangements if requested in advance.
 Please contact us if you need any guidance.

-Booking for large numbers of students?
-Have a look at on-site training options.
+Booking for large numbers of delegates?
+Have a look at our on-site training options.